 The modern Mexican piñata has its origins in the early colonial period, but there are a number of cultures which have similar traditions.
 Before the arrival of the Spanish, both the Mayans and the Aztecs had rituals in which an old, decorated, pot filled with offerings would be broken for a diety.
 The Mayan tradition even had those breaking the pot blindfolded.

 The European tradition came to the continent from China, and was there associated with Lent, not Christmas.
 In the very early colonial period, the Spanish would co-opt certain native traditions and give them Christian meanings.
 The pot offering among the Aztecs was for the god Huitzilopochtli, whose birthday was celebrated in December.
 It…

 Hola, my American amigos!
 The 2016 Presidential Election is upon you, and the entire world is watching.
 I know this isn’t an easy choice, and that’s why I would like to share a few electoral lessons we have learned in Mexico that could come in handy right now.
 Continue reading “Important Electoral Lessons From Mexico You Need To Know”

 Hola, amigos!
 It’s that time of year again when everyone goes crazy over sombreros, guacamole, and anything even remotely Mexican.
-You may think the entire country of Mexico also goes crazy on Cinco de Mayo, but there’s nothing farther from the truth.
-Although this isn’t a day for partying and dancing in Mexico, that doesn’t mean it’s not meaningful.
+If you think the entire country of Mexico also goes crazy on Cinco de Mayo, I have to tell you that’s not true.
+But although this isn’t a day for partying and dancing in Mexico, that doesn’t mean it’s not meaningful.
 Let me tell you all about it!
 Continue reading “15 Important Facts You Need To Know About Cinco De Mayo”